Recommended dog aggression books, tools and resources

 Clickers with Wrist Straps

-Using a sound marker, such as a whistle or a clicker has a long history in being used to train marine animals (after all, you can’t put a collar around a dolphin) and is now used to train all sorts of animals.
+Using a sound marker, such as a whistle or a clicker has a long history of being used to train marine animals (after all, you can’t put a collar around a dolphin) and is now used to train all sorts of animals.

 It is one of the most effective ways to train dogs in a way that is fun and stimulating for both dog and owner.
 The practice is being used to train horses, cats, birds, and even wild animals in captivity in order to get them to accept medical injections.